History of lacrosse: Indigenous North American game

 The game began with the ball being tossed into the air and the two sides rushing to catch it.
 Because of the large number of players involved, these games generally tended to involve a huge mob of players swarming the ball and slowly moving across the field.
 Passing the ball was thought of as a trick, and it was seen as cowardly to dodge an opponent.

 The medicine men acted as coaches, and the women of the tribe would usually tend to players and cheer them on as well as sang while the men played.
 There was also a women's version of lacrosse called amtahcha in some areas, which used much shorter sticks with larger heads.
 Another version that women played instead amongst the Iroquois and Eastern Woodland area was double ball.
+Women in some Native American nations also played traditional forms of stickball, but the rules and styles of play were very different from one community to the next.

 Lacrosse traditionally had many different purposes.
 Some games were played to settle inter-tribal disputes.
 This function was essential to keeping the Six Nations of the Iroquois together.
 Lacrosse was also played to toughen young warriors for combat, for recreation, as part of festivals, and for the bets involved.
 Finally, lacrosse was played for religious reasons: "for the pleasure of the Creator," and to collectively pray for something.

 Rituals

 "Ball-play Dance" by George Catlin, 1834.
 Before the match, players and their supporters passed the night in singing, dancing, and soliciting divine support.

 Pregame rituals were very similar to rituals associated with war.
 Players would decorate their bodies with paint and charcoal.
 Players also decorated their sticks or stick racks with objects representing qualities desired in the game.
 Strict taboos were held on what players could eat before a game, and the medicine man performed rituals to prepare players and their sticks.
 The night before a game, players wore ceremonial regalia and held a special dance.
 Sacrifices were held, and sacred expressions were yelled to intimidate opponents.

 On the day of the game, teams walked to the field and were slowed by constant rituals.
-One ceremony was "going to water", in which players dunked their sticks in water and the shaman gave a spiritual and strategic pep talk.
 Sometimes players would receive ceremonial scratches on their arms or torso.

 Before the game, every player was required to place a wager.
 Items such as handkerchiefs, knives, trinkets and horses were part of the wager.
 The bets would be displayed on a rack near the spectators, and items would be awarded proportionally to the winner of each quarter.

 When the game was over ceremonial dance took place, along with a large feast for the hungry players.